maltreanungkur/web/content/teaching/UDGRP/_index.md

 **Problem Set**: [Download](https://raw.githubusercontent.com/maltreanungkur/web/main/documents/GGT_P8.pdf) <br>

-## End of UDGRP Program: Student Presentation Topics
+## End of UDGRP: Presentation Topics

 As part of the final stage of the UDGRP program, students were given the opportunity to present on the following topics: